dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T58: Child welfare is paramount and requires a stable environment.
+### T58: It’s crucial to prioritize children's best interests, including a loving and stable home.

 |Support|
 |---|